drmowinckels/drmowinckels.github.io/content/blog/2024/08-01_positron/index.md

 This is both good and bad, and kind of depends on what you are after.

 I think RStudio is more beginner friendly if you are starting out with R, and want to just get into it.
-But, if you are in a multilingual environment, or want to use the same IDE for all your coding, Positron is the way to go.
+But, if you are in a multi-lingual environment and want to use the same IDE for all your coding, Positron may be the way to go.

 ## Quick Overview of Positron

 Let's get an idea of the default setup of Positron.
 There are a lot of similarities to RStudio, in that its divided into various quadrants.
-But it is arranged differently that RStudio, which makes sense since it is something else.
+But it is arranged differently than RStudio, which makes sense since it is, afterall, something else.
 The default setup is as follows:

 ![](images/positron-02.svg)

 Anyone who has used VScode will notice how similar it is, but with a couple of changes.
 Now we also have an environment pane, and plots pane etc, things that make it easier to work with data and visualization.
-Really really nice.
+Really, really nice.
-It also has a specific place at the top right where you choose you interpreter.
+It also has a specific place at the top right where you choose your interpreter.
-Since its made for polyglots and data science in general, its super nice for it to actually search through your system and detect what you have installed and give you the option to choose what you want to use.
+Since it's made for polyglots and data science in general, it's super nice for it to actually search through your system and detect what you have installed and give you the option to choose what you want to use.

 Let us have a look at what it looks like when you have a file and project open, and have run some code.